F5Networks/f5-telemetry-streaming/contributing/process_release.md

   * git tag -l -n
   * git tag | xargs -n1 git tag -d
   * git fetch --tags

-* Create pre-release tag and push it to GitLab:
+**In the atg-build repository:**
+* Update the `TS` CI Schedule, updating the `gitBranch` CI variable to point to the release candidate branch in the `TS` repo (ex: "vX.Y.Z")
+* Run the `TS` schedule.
+The `TS` schedule will run a pipeline that will programmatically:
+  * run unit tests in the `TS` repository
-  * git tag -m 'Release candidate X.Y.Z-#' vX.Y.Z-#
+  * git tag the next version
-  * git push origin
+  * update the git tags in the `TS` repository
-  * git push origin tag vX.Y.Z-#
-* Check pipeline for artifactory URL to package (or browse in artifactory)
+  * push the new build artifacts to the 'f5-automation-toolchain-generic/f5-telemetry' Artifactory repository
-* Send release candidate email with features, bugs, artifactory URL
+  * send the release candidate email with features, bugs, artifactory URL

 ## Release process